Boeing YQM-94 B-Gull

-The Boeing YQM-94 B-Gull (also called Compass Cope B) was a developmental aerial reconnaissance drone developed by Boeing.
+The Boeing YQM-94 B-Gull (also called Compass Cope B) is a developmental aerial reconnaissance drone developed by Boeing.
 It could take off and land from a runway like a manned aircraft, and operate at high altitudes for up to 24 hours to perform aerial surveillance, communications relay, or atmospheric sampling.

 Design and development

 Compass Cope was a program initiated by the United States Air Force (USAF) in 1971 to develop an upgraded reconnaissance drone that could take off and land from a runway like a manned aircraft, and operate at high altitudes for up to 24 hours to perform surveillance, communications relay, or atmospheric sampling.
 Two aircraft, the Boeing YQM-94 Compass Cope B, and the Ryan Aeronautical YQM-98A Compass Cope R participated in the program.

 Boeing was originally selected as a sole source for the Compass Cope program, with the USAF awarding the company a contract for two YQM-94A (later YGQM-94A) demonstrator vehicles in 1971.
 However, Ryan then pitched an alternative, and the next year the USAF awarded Ryan a contract for two YQM-98A (later YGQM-98A) demonstrators as well.

 The Boeing YQM-94A is a cantilever shoulder-wing monoplane, basically a jet-powered sailplane, with long straight wings, a twin fin tail, retractable tricycle landing gear, and a turbojet housed in a pod on its back.
 The engine was a General Electric YJ97-GE-100 providing 5,270 lb (2,390 kg) thrust.
 The YQM-94A was constructed using aluminium and fiberglass.
 The lower half of the circular-section fuselage was glass-fibre honeycomb, the same material used for radomes.
 The wings of the YQM-94A were constructed of aluminium-skinned honeycomb with a fiberglass core which insulated the fuel tanks from the cold encountered at the altitudes it was flown.

 Since the YQM-94A was a demonstrator, it used some off-the-shelf components to reduce costs.
 The datalink was based on the AN/TPW-2A X-band radar.
 The flight control system was derived from a system developed by the Sperry Corporation for the Beechcraft QU-22B Pave Eagle.
 The Compass Cope B was controlled remotely from the ground with no autonomous guidance capability.
 A television camera in the nose allowed it to be remotely flown by a ground-based pilot.
 The undercarriage for the YQM-94B came from a Rockwell Commander.
 The YQM-94's fuselage sits lower than the Rockwell Commander, so Boeing used this as a lift-dumping system.
 As the aircraft settled down on its specially strengthened nose wheel, the wing was placed in a negative angle of attack.